 However, that shouldn’t put off the aspiring user from making a start.
-If you are new to Copic Markers, there’s a lot to learn from having access to a limited number of markers.
+If you are new to Copic Markers, there’s a lot to learn from having access to a limited number of markers as opposed to spending big on a 72 piece set.
 Here we look at the best Copic Markers to start with.

 Best two copic markers to start with